Brotherly Love: Project Ensonga's Colorful Care Packages

 “These things will go to people in need,” said 15-year-old Conestoga High School sophomore Ainsley Payne.
 “That’s just such a good feeling.”

 “These things” are reusable sanitary products for girls and women.
 Leslie Roy got the idea four years ago while on a mission trip in Uganda to feed children.
-She suddenly needed pads, but unlike in the US, disposable products weren’t readily available.
+She suddenly needed pads, but unlike in the U.S., disposable products weren’t readily available.

 “I thought, ‘These kids, if they can’t afford to eat lunch every day, aren’t going to be able to buy a disposable product,'” Leslie said.